 I frequently see him referred to as ‘Sir Edmond’ (he wasn’t) and even on one occasion as ‘Reverend Halley’, which is particularly inappropriate as Halley had a reputation for being irreligious and once supposedly failed to obtain an important position on that account.

 He was plain Mr Halley until embarking on his first voyage in 1698, then Captain or Mr Halley until 1710 when he received his honorary doctorate, and then Dr Halley until his death in 1742.

 His first name is unequivocally Edmond.
 Confusion arises because Halley rarely signed his first name in full but usually abbreviated it to ‘Edm.’.
-He also often used the Latin form ‘Edmundus’, which in turn was abbreviated to ‘Edmund.’.
-So even people who knew him would rarely have seen his first name written in full and would no doubt have tended to assume the more common spelling, Edmund, which would be reinforced by seeing the Latinised form in many of his published papers – but when he did sign his name in full, it was always ‘Edmond’, as can be seen in this 1696 letter addressed to Hans Sloane from Chester:
+He also sometimes used the Latin form ‘Edmundus’, which in turn was abbreviated to ‘Edmund.’.
+So even people who knew him would rarely have seen his first name written in full and would no doubt have tended to assume the more common spelling, Edmund, which would be reinforced by seeing the Latinised form in several of his published papers – but when he did sign his name in full, it was always ‘Edmond’, as can be seen in this 1696 letter addressed to Hans Sloane from Chester:

 The pronunciation of his surname is more difficult to settle.
 I’ve come across the spellings: Halley, Hally, Hailey, Haley, Hawley – and it’s thought that this last spelling probably indicates the way it was pronounced by his contemporaries.
 That might be so, but then why the Hailey/Haley spelling, which seems to suggest a completely different pronunciation?